Jiggins/mu-cs401-f2015/lecture-04.md

 where h = 1/10^9

 Efficiency - gradient has m components, so you would have to calculate the above m times.

 Time complexity - O(cal.
 E).O(cal. m) - It is not efficient

 Working with floating point numbers:

-1) do not add very small and large numbers.
+1. do not add very small and large numbers.

-	- The significant places of the smaller number can be cut off

-2) do not subtract numbers of similar sizes.
+2. do not subtract numbers of similar sizes.

 The above method violates both these rules.